 Effective birth control isn’t always a product made by a pharmaceutical company… sometimes our own bodies take care of it for us.
-Breastfeeding, if done right, can be one of those times.
-In the first six months after birth, breastfeeding provides many benefits to the new mom and her baby—and effective contraception is one of them.
-In medical circles, this little window is referred to as lactational amenorrhea.
+Breastfeeding, if done a certain way, can be one of those times.
+In the first six months after birth, breastfeeding provides many benefits to a new mom and baby—and effective contraception can be one of them.

 How does it work?

-Skeptics and experienced moms are probably thinking that the sleep deprivation that accompanies a new little bundle of joy is an effective contraceptive, given that feeling like a zombie rarely results in regular sex.
-That might be part of it, but there’s also biology involved.
-As a baby nurses, a hormone called prolactin is triggered to increase in mom.
-This hormone ensures an ongoing milk supply for baby, and suppresses the other hormones that lead to ovulation in mom.
+Some of you are probably thinking that the sleep deprivation that accompanies a new baby is an effective form of birth control, given that feeling like a zombie may be inhibiting your sex life.
+It’s true that not having sex is a great way to not get pregnant, but if you do have sex while breastfeeding (only if you’re breastfeeding in a specific way—see below), biology is on your side to help prevent pregnancy.
+That’s because, as your baby nurses, a hormone called prolactin increases in your body.
+This hormone ensures an ongoing milk supply for your baby, and it conveniently also suppresses the hormones that lead to ovulation in you.
 It’s a natural solution that allows a new mom to devote all her resources to just this one baby for a while.

 Wanna try it?

-If you aren’t exclusively nursing your baby, you can ovulate as soon as three weeks after giving birth.
+If you aren’t exclusively breastfeeding your baby (at the breast), you can ovulate as soon as three weeks after giving birth.
 Yikes!
-Three weeks is up before a lot of women even see a doctor for their postpartum check-up.
+Three weeks is before a lot of women even see a doctor for their postpartum check-up.

 Not sure it’s for you?

 If you don’t think you’ll meet all three of these conditions for lactational amenorrhea, or if 98% protection just isn’t good enough, talk with your doctor about another form of birth control.
 Many methods are safe and effective for nursing moms.
 Condoms, the IUD, the implant, the shot, and progestin-only or mini pills can all be used while nursing.
 An IUD can even be inserted right after giving birth.
-Those six months of protection can slip by quickly, so you might want to make a plan about another method of birth control in any case.
+Those six months of protection can slip by quickly, so it’s a good idea to start making a plan about another method of birth control.